nggit/tremolo-docs/handlers.md

 * *chunked=False* will disable chunked HTTP responses, the default is automatically adjusted for clients.
 * *rate* 2MiB/s is the download speed limit for each client.
 This is useful for limiting bandwidth usage as well as mitigating bandwidth hogs.
 * *buffer_size* is the maximum size of data that must be sent to the client immediately. although in Tremolo it more accurately means "the maximum size of an individual chunk".
-For example, no matter how large a buffer you set for reading a file, Tremolo may divide it according to the `buffer_size` on each transmission.
+Because no matter how large a buffer you set for reading a file, Tremolo may divide it according to the `buffer_size` on each transmission.

 In addition to the options above, you can even define your own options, and they will magically become available in `server['options']`.